icerahi/viko-ais/documentation.md

 ## 1. Introduction

-### 1.1 Objective
+### 1.1 Task Topic
-The objective of this project is to create a prototype of an Academic Information System (AIS) that digitizes the process of recording and viewing student evaluations.
-The system is designed to handle distinct user roles (Administrator, Teacher, Student) with specific rights and access controls, simulating a real-world academic environment.
+Create a prototype of an Academic Information System that would record student evaluations of taught subjects, taking into account different user roles and rights.

-### 1.2 Purpose
+### 1.2 Purpose of the System
-The system serves as a centralized platform where:
-- **Administrators** manage the fundamental study data, including student groups, lecturers, students, and subjects.
-- **Lecturers (Teachers)** have the authority to register, edit, and view grades for the subjects they teach.
-- **Students** can securely view their own assessments and academic progress.
+The system must allow the administrator to manage study data (groups, lecturers, students, subjects), the lecturer to register and edit grades, and the student to view their assessments.

 This project implements a three-tier architecture (UI, Logic, Data) and adheres to Object-Oriented Programming (OOP) principles to ensure scalability and maintainability.